Skip to navigation Skip to content

 Centrelink International Services (CIS)

-Note: the Australian Taxation Office (ATO) is responsible for anything relating to double coverage.
-See Double Coverage/Taxation and Healthcare.
+Note: the Australian Taxation Office (ATO) is responsible double coverage provisions.

 International Relations Unit, Department of Social Security (DSS)